fe-apr23-418-teapot-crew/online_store_back-end/README.md

           </a>
         </td>
         <td>
-        	Get a paginated list of products with sorting.
+        	Get a paginated list of products or any each of product(<strong>/phones?.., /tablets?.., /accessories?..</strong>) with sorting.
 Available sorting:
             <br> - <strong>id</strong> = default sorting;
             <br> - <strong>new</strong> = sorting by year and sorted by price ascending;
             <br> - <strong>random</strong> = randomly sorting;